neuefische/wd-flipped-classroom-curriculum/sessions/js-inputs-and-strings/README.md

 ### Why is the content of today's block that important for the students?

-### pose a question to be answered by the end of the block!
+### Pose a question to be answered by the end of the block!

 ---